Also under Employment LawEmployment Law Home

 Some employment law issues do not arise until after the end of your employment.
 Despite ceasing work for a particular employer, you may still be bound by continuing obligations under your former contract of employment or under common law.

 The most common example of such an obligation is a restraint of trade.
 Restraint clauses aim to prohibit former employees from engaging in certain activities – such as working for a competitor or soliciting clients or staff – for a specified period after the cessation of employment.
-However, the mere fact that your former contract includes a restraint does not necessarily mean it is enforceable.
+However, the mere fact that your former contract includes a restraint clause does not necessarily mean that the restraint clause is enforceable.

 Generally speaking, courts will only uphold a restraint to the extent that it is reasonable.
 Whether a restraint is reasonable will depend on a number of factors, such as the duration and geographic application of the restraint, the scope of the restrained activities, and the way in which the restraint clause is drafted.